kwameasare/agent_inc/README.md

 # Agentic Engineering System

-A dynamic, hierarchical multi-agent AI system that functions as an elite autonomous engineering team spanning software, hardware, product, and safety departments.
-The system optimizes for scalability, collaboration, traceability, and review loops using efficient serverless/cloud-native infrastructure.
+A dynamic, phased multi-agent AI system that functions as an elite autonomous engineering team spanning software, hardware, product, and safety departments.
+The system implements **phased execution** with user approval workflows, optimizing for scalability, collaboration, traceability, and controlled delivery.

 ## Architecture

-The system implements a **hierarchical multi-agent architecture** with these core principles:
+The system implements a **phased multi-agent architecture** with these core principles:

 1. **Agents as a Commodity**: There is only one type of "worker" agent service.
 Its specialization (persona) is defined at runtime by the instruction prompt it receives.

-2. **Recursion as a Core Mechanic**: Any agent can become a manager.
-If a task is too complex, the agent's job is not to solve it directly, but to break it down and request that the Orchestrator spawn a team of sub-agents to handle the pieces.

-This creates a **tree of tasks** that grows dynamically until every leaf-node task is simple enough for a single agent to execute.
+2. **Phased Execution**: Tasks are broken down into distinct phases by a Lead Agent, with each phase containing a maximum of 10 domain experts who execute their work in parallel without further delegation.

+3. **User-Controlled Progression**: After each phase completes, the user is presented with the results and can decide whether to proceed to the next phase or stop the execution.

+This creates a **controlled, phased approach** where complex projects are systematically broken down into manageable phases with clear deliverables and approval gates.

 ## Components